veliovgroup/josk/README.md

  - `func` {*Function*} - Function to execute
  - `uid`  {*String*}   - Unique app-wide task id

-*Immediate execute function, and only once.* `setImmidiate` *is useful for cluster - when you need to execute function immediately and only once across all servers.* `ready()` *is passed as third argument into function.*
+*Immediate execute the function, and only once.* `setImmidiate` *is useful for cluster - when you need to execute function immediately and only once across all servers.* `ready()` *is passed as the third argument into the function.*

 ```javascript
 var syncTask = function (ready) {